Upper Valley Mall

 Upper Valley Mall was a shopping mall located near Springfield, Ohio, northeast of Dayton.
 Built in 1971 by the Edward J. DeBartolo Corporation of Youngstown, the mall at closing had no anchor stores.
 The Upper Valley Mall was located west of Springfield, off US 68, in German Township, Clark County.
-The mall is currently owned by the Clark County Land Reutilization Corporation.
+The mall is currently owned by a private investment company.
 The Upper Valley Mall contained 267466 sqft of floor space.
 The mall had room for 55 stores depending on layout.

 History

-The Edward J. DeBartolo Corporation built Upper Valley Mall in 1971.
+The Edward J. DeBartolo Corporation opened the Upper Valley Mall on August 2, 1971.
 At the time, it featured J. C. Penney, Sears, a two-story Rike's (later Shillito-Rike's, Lazarus, Lazarus-Macy's and finally Macy's), and Wren's (later Block's, a unit of Allied Stores), as its anchors.
 Another original tenant was an F. W. Woolworth Company dime store, which closed in January 1992.

 Shortly after Federated Department Stores' 1987 purchase of Block's and its consolidation into Federated's Lazarus division, the Block's location was converted to additional sales space for Lazarus.

 Anchor Elder-Beerman opened on October 2, 1992, replacing the Woolworth.
-Both Elder-Beerman and Old Navy closed in January 2013.